kristopherkyle/L2-Annotation-Project/anno_overview.md

 |.| end sentence punctuation|`. ! ?`||
 |:| colons, semi-colons, and hyphens|`: ; -` ||

+## Dealing with L2 usage
+Often, utterances will include "errors".
+Following the procedures in Berzak et al. (2016), words will be tagged based on their realized form, and not on the intended one (with a few caveats).
+Guidelines for tagging such instances are provided below:
+- Subject-verb (dis)agreement: In the sentence, `A woman open her refrigerator`, `open` should be tagged as `VB` (which represents the surface form), not `VBZ` or `VBD` (either of which could represent the presumptive intended utterance).
+- Tense: Erroneous use of verb conjugations/tense are tagged based on the realized form.
+In the sentence `Yesterday, I eat pizza`, `eat` would be tagged as `VB`.
+- Plural marking: Words should be tagged according to the realized form.
+In the sentence `I ate one pizzas yesterday`, `pizza` should be tagged as `NNS`
+- Erroneous word form uses whose form cannot be assigned a Penn Tag get the closest reasonable tag.
+For example, adjectives with a plural marker (e.g., `interestings`) would get the normal `JJ` tag.
+This is also true for misspellings for which the realized form does not create an alternate word (e.g., `dessk` would be tagged as `NN`)
+-
 ## Some problematic tags
 The following section will outline some frequent problematic cases.
 This is NOT exhaustive, and if you think your questions is not answered, refer to the following manual [PennTag POS tagging guideline](https://catalog.ldc.upenn.edu/docs/LDC99T42/tagguid1.pdf).